Citrus season is the best season, and we highlight that with this Earl Grey cocktail!

 Our spiced orange syrup is a delicious combination of sweet and spice.
 Made with fresh orange zest and fresh squeezed orange juice, there is a full bold burst of orange flavor.
 To bring a nice bit of holiday spice, we added in some traditional mulling spices, cinnamon, clove and star anise.
 The combination of spice and citrus makes for a complex sweet syrup that has an incredible perfume as well.

 Bourbon is a wonderful spirit for the winter as it is one of those drinks that warms the body and soul.
-Bourbon also just happens to pair up really well with orange and spice, so a healthy dram of bourbon was just what the doctor ordered for this drink.
+Bourbon also just happens to pair up really well with orange and spice, so a healthy dram was just what the doctor ordered for this Earl Grey cocktail.
 Bringing a caramel sweetness and hints of the same spices as our spiced orange syrup, the bourbon just enhanced the festive feel of the spiced orange syrup.

 We needed a way to bring a little balance to the Earl of Orange and temper the sweetness of the spiced orange syrup and bourbon.
 Rather than go sour, we decided to bring in a little bitterness to the party.
 Not wanting to lose the bright orange flavor we had, we turned to Earl Grey tea which is made from black tea flavored with bergamot oil which is made from the rind of the bitter orange.